 U.S. Senate bill set to give aviation sector up to $33 billion bailout - sources

-A compromise $2 trillion economic rescue package that will be voted on by the U.S. Senate on Wednesday is set to give passenger airlines about $25 billion in grants, and up to another $8 billion for cargo carriers and airport contractors, three people briefed on the negotiations said.
-Reuters reported that a deal for cash grants for payroll and other airline employee costs was near on Tuesday, after airlines made a last-minute effort to convince lawmakers they needed the cash to prevent the layoffs of tens of thousands of workers.
+A compromise $2 trillion economic rescue package that will be voted on by the U.S. Senate on Wednesday is set to give passenger airlines about $25 billion in grants, and up to another $8 billion for cargo carriers and airport contractors like caterers, three people briefed on the negotiations said.
+Reuters reported Chao worked the phones late into the night talking to air carriers about what they needed to ensure they could maintain payrolls, a person briefed on call on Tuesday that lawmakers were nearing agreement on a deal for cash grants for payroll and other airline employee costs, after airlines made a last-minute effort to convince lawmakers they needed the cash to prevent the layoff of tens of thousands of workers.

-The aid package is also expected to include another $29 billion in loans for airlines, and the government could receive equity, warrants or other compensation as part of the rescue package.
+The aid package is expected to include a further $29 billion in loans for airlines, and the government could receive equity, warrants or other compensation as part of the rescue package.
 U.S. airports are set to receive $10 billion in grants under the agreement.
-The final text is still being drafted.
+The final text is still being drafted but will include restrictions on stock buybacks, dividends and executive compensation.

+Senate Republicans on Sunday rejected any grants for airlines and instead proposed $58 billion in loans for airlines.
+Major airlines sounded the alarm and emphasized in recent days that without grants, they had short-term plans to quickly furlough tens of thousands of workers as travel demand collapses amid the coronavirus pandemic.
+On Sunday, the carriers promised not to lay off workers through Aug.
+31 if they won grants.

+Sara Nelson, president of the Association of Flight Attendants said on Twitter it was a "HUGE fight but we WON on this - We got the deal structured around maintaining payroll, no (involuntary) furloughs."
+Airlines and airline unions won crucial support from U.S. Transportation Secretary Elaine Chao, who spoke to lawmakers and others in the administration about the crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)